 The setup process is quick and essentially the same on the iPhone, iPad, and iPod touch:

 Tap on Settings and scroll down and faucet on Messages.
 Or you can open it from Applications.
-Many users are still asking how to set up imessage on iPad.
+Many users are still asking how to set up iMessage on the iPad.
 Note that, iPhone and iPad, both follow the same process for activating iMessage.

 If you are new then you have to Enter your Apple ID and Password.